tmartin2/Miscellaneous/megalist.md

 ---

 #### Oberlin College Graduation
-> To graduate you need to also pass Vector Calculus at UCSD
+> To graduate you need to also complete Vector Calculus at UCSD to satisfy the Multivariable Calculus requirement at Oberlin.

 ___Spring Semester 2021___
 - NSCI400: Neuroscience Seminar